Falkirk F.C.: Rise up the leagues

+Having gone invincible in the 23–24 Scottish League One campaign, Falkirk returned to Scottish Championship action by beating Queens Park 2–1 at the Falkirk Stadium in the season curtain-raiser.

+Following the departure of winger Callumn Morrison to Linfield for an undisclosed fee, Falkirk signed Scott Arfield from Bolton Wanderers in February of 2025.
+Arfield had previously played for the club from 2007–2010.
+Falkirk agreed to un-retire the squad number 37, which Arfield chooses to wear in memory of his friend and former Falkirk teammate Craig Gowans.
+Arfield scored a hat-trick on his second debut in a 5–2 home win over Partick Thistle on 8 February 2025.

+A strong campaign saw Falkirk create a sizeable gap over fellow league contenders Livingston, however a dip in form towards the tail-end of the season meant that Falkirk would go into their final league game level on points with Livingston, but with a far superior goal difference.
+Falkirk beat Hamilton Academical 3–1 on 2 May 2025 to clinch back-to-back league titles, ensuring a return to the top flight of Scottish football for the first time in 15 years.

 Colours and badge

 Falkirk's traditional colours are navy blue and white, which the team first wore during the 1882 season.
 However, the club's first strip, thin blue and white horizontal hoops on the jersey and socks, was worn between 1876 and 1880.
 This was replaced with a blue jersey and white shorts, which has featured predominantly since.
 Touches of red were introduced to the strip in the late 1930s – mostly on the socks – was worn until the early 1960s, re-introduced in the mid-1970s and has since been featured in the team's kit.
 For the 2017–18 season the kit consisted of a navy blue jersey, white shorts and navy socks.

 Falkirk's current crest is a stylised version of the Falkirk Steeple, a dominant landmark of the town.
 During the 2007–08 season the club used a crest – known as "The Highlander" – that was worn during the club's 1957 Scottish Cup win as a 50th anniversary tribute to the players.
 Kit manufacturer Umbro supplied the club's kit for the 1977–78 season.
 Other kits have been supplied by Bukta, Patrick and Le Coq Sportif.
-The current supplier since 2008 is Puma and the club's shirt sponsor is Clarke ePOS (UK) Ltd. Recent sponsors include Central Demolition, Budweiser Budvar, John R Weir Mercedes Group and Beazer Homes.
+The current supplier is O'Neill's and the club's shirt sponsor is Crunchy Carrots.
+Recent sponsors include Central Demolition, Budweiser Budvar, John R Weir Mercedes Group and Beazer Homes.